 For private groups, rafting the Grand Canyon is only allowed by permit obtained through the National Park Service or, on the lower section, via the Hualapai tribe since 109.4 miles of the lower section is on their land where the Hualapai Nation meets the Colorado River.
 Private groups may apply for a permit through the park’s annual lottery system.
 For more information go to www.nps.gov/grca/planyourvisit/weightedlottery.htm

 To get a permit from the National Park Service, you need to create a user account if you don’t already have one here.
 Then, you’ll log in to fill out a lottery application.
 Keep in mind you will need to list both the trip leader and the Potential Alternate Trip Leader (PATL), both of whom need an account in the system for your lottery application to be processed.
-In 2022, there was a $25 fee for the application.
-In 2022, the lottery opened on March 1 and closed March 3 at 12 p.m.
-MST.
+There is a $25 fee for the application.
+The lottery is open for applications the first three weeks of February and winners are notified in late February.
 You can log into your account to find out if you got the dates you selected, but you will also be notified by email.
 There are additional river permit costs that you will pay if you get selected in the lottery.

 An important thing to know is you can’t just apply for this lottery without at least one person on the trip for the entire time having significant experience running either a previous Grand Canyon river trip as a boat operator in command or participated as a boat operator in command on a river of similar difficulty.
 The selection of boat-operators is the responsibility of the trip leader.